SiliconLabs/automated-measurement-framework/README.md

 - Fully automatic and repeatable measurements and tests
 - Automatic and non-intrusive installation (doesn't effect local Python)
 - Easy to start out with well documented examples
-- Highly costumizable (fully open source)
+- Highly customizable (fully open source)
 - Easy to read and easy to process outputs (available as both Excel files and Pandas dataframes)

 ## Getting started: